javiertuya/selema/README.md

 Basic configuration is made using setter methods on the SeleniumManager instance.
 All `set*` methods follow a fluent style, so they can be concatenated in a single statement.

-NOTE: The below examples show the Java syntax.
+NOTE: The below sections use the the Java syntax.
-On .NET all packages, classes and methods have the same names, but package and methods names are capitalized.
+Unless otherwise stated, on .NET, all packages, classes and methods have the same names than on Java, but package and methods names are capitalized.

 ## Driver management

-- **Browser**: `setBrowser(String browser)` sets the WebDriver for the specified browser ("chrome","firefox","edge","safari","opera"), default is chrome.
+- **Browser**: `setBrowser(String browser)` sets the WebDriver for the specified browser ("chrome", "firefox", "edge", "safari", "opera"), default is chrome.
 - **Drivers**: `setDriverUrl(String driverUrl)` sets a RemoteWebDriver instead a local one (default).
 The driverUrl must point to the browser service.
 - **Modes of Operation**: By default, Selema starts a WebDriver before each test executions and quits after each test execution, but this behaviour can be modified:
   - `setManageAtClass()`: Starts a WebDriver before the first test at each class, and quits after all tests in the class